guozhihai/json_editor/README.en.md

    - If the schema defines choices, a QuickPick list is shown.
 4. Use **Reload Config Tree** to refresh after external edits.
 5. Use **Select Schema File** to manually set or clear the schema.
+- Selecting an array node shows Add/Clone/Remove actions in the right pane so you can insert, duplicate, or delete elements (with type/value prompts when no schema exists).

 ### Webview panel (main UI)
 Run `Config Editor: Open Config Editor Panel` to open the full editor panel.